esdc-devx/auto-a11y-demo/README.md

 # Automated Accessibilty (A11y) Demo

 This project is a test of puppeteer and aXe.
-We are using the ROEWeb Demo site due to the non-production nature of it.
+We are using the ROEWeb Demo site due to the non-production nature of it, and the fact that it's testable.

 ## Requirements